Plezo/NFT/README.md

 - [ ] Create guide on how to run this project from tests to actual deployment (with config help)
 - [ ] Have a landing page that will be built upon (3/19 Jacky's job)
 - [ ] Have backend where we connect wallet, check balance, interact with contract button (i.e. getBalance) (3/19 Henry's job)
-- [ ] Have a color scheme picked + some direction of what art we want like concepts (3/26 Tommy's job, group is part of this too)
+- [ ] Have a color scheme picked + some direction of what art we want like concepts + a name (3/26 Tommy's job, group is part of this too)

 ### Contracts
 - [ ] Have ERC721A work like a regular NFT (mint, transfer, burn, approval, etc)